estuary/flow/README.md

 }
 ```

-Lambdas can also be remote HTTP endpoints (e.x.
-AWS λ), and our road-map includes
-producing OpenAPI specs for type definitions in your language of choice, as well
-as support for WASM modules.
+Today Flow supports TypeScript modules, which Flow runs on your behalf,
+or a JSON HTTP endpoint (such as AWS λ) that you supply.
+In the future we'll add support for WebAssembly and OpenAPI.

 ## How does it work?

-Flow is built upon [Gazette](https://gazette.dev) and is by the Gazette authors.
+Flow builds upon [Gazette](https://gazette.dev) and is by the Gazette authors.
-Logical and physical partitions of collections are implemented as Gazette journals,
+Collections have logical and physical partitions
+which are implemented as Gazette journals.
-and derivations and materializations leverage the Gazette consumer framework to
+Derivations and materializations leverage the Gazette consumer framework,
-provide durable register states, exactly-once semantics, high availability,
+which provide durable state management, exactly-once semantics,
-and dynamic scale-out.
+high availability, and dynamic scale-out.

 Flow collections are both a batch dataset –
 they're stored as a structured "data lake" of general-purpose files in cloud storage –